Nateshwar Deul: Architecture

 As of August 2020, sixteen stupas have been unearthed at Nateshwar.
 They were constructed in a Buddhist architectural style.
 They are mainly tombs or burial chambers, and an important part of Buddhist architecture.
 They reflect the views and culture of Buddhist civilisation, and are sometimes seen as the symbol of Buddhism introduced by Gautam Buddha.
 The stupas of Nateshwar can be compared to the Mahastupas of Sanchi, Bharhut, Amaravati, and Sarnath.
 Buddhist stupas are predominantly dome-shaped.
 However, a unique pyramid-shaped stupa has been excavated at Nateshwar.

-After carbon-14 testing of 26 specimens of charcoal found in the excavations, America's Beta Analytic Inc. Laboratory fixed two time period for human settlement at Nateshwar.
+After carbon-14 testing of 26 specimens of charcoal found in the excavations, America's Beta Analytic Inc. Laboratory fixed two time periods for human settlement at Nateshwar.
 The first settlement began in 780 CE during the reign of the Deva dynasty (ca. 750–800 CE) and lasted until 950 CE during the Chandra regime (900–1050 CE).
-The second phase continued from 950 to 1223 CE and lasted through the reigns of the Chandras, Varman (ca. 1080–1150 CE) and Sena dynasties.
+The second phase continued from 950 to 1223 CE and lasted through the reigns of the Chandras, Varman (ca. 1080–1150 CE), and Sena dynasties.

-Further archaeological findings include the ruins of Buddhist monasteries with seven monastic rooms, two almost intact brick paved roads, quadrilateral and octagonal stupas used for religious rituals or burials, and a 2.75 m thick meandering wall on the south-east side suggest a well-planned city.
+Further archaeological findings include the ruins of Buddhist monasteries with seven monastic rooms, two almost intact brick-paved roads, quadrilateral and octagonal stupas used for religious rituals or burials, and a 2.75 m thick meandering wall on the south-east side, suggesting a well-planned city.
 The octagonal stupa occupies an area of about 25.2 m2.
 Each of its sides is 9.2 m long; diagonally it measures 8.6 m.
 There is also a cross-shaped central Aṣṭamārga (eight ways) shrine that was used by the Vajrayana Buddhists.
 Pre-medieval Buddhist viharas (monasteries), panchastupas, octagonal stupas and a brick drainage system along with newly discovered brick pathways, an entrance gate to the stupa complex in the north, and multiple residences indicate a well-established city at Nateshwar.
 The upper walls of the Chaturstupas are wider than the lower walls.
 This style of architecture is different from other archaeological sites in Bangladesh.
 Pumicite has been used for the construction of those buildings, including the temples.
 This fine-grained pumice-like volcanic ash would have protected the structures from humidity.

 The largest complete pyramid-shaped stupa in Bangladesh found during the excavations in 2019–20 occupies a total area of about 2000 m2 with a height of about 44 m.
 It is 44 m long to the south.
 The dais is 64 cm high and 3 m wide.
-Carbon-dating in a laboratory in the USA indicates the pyramid-shaped stupa was built during the period from 780 to 950 CE.
+Carbon dating in a laboratory in the US indicates the pyramid-shaped stupa was built during the period from 780 to 950 CE.
 Considering the time period, it was built before the birth of Atiśa (982–1054 CE).

 There is also some evidence that new buildings were constructed over the older ones.
 At least five construction periods can be identified from a 7 m depth.